WooilKim/SkyFlow/README.md

 This will run the django web server at the localhost.
 You can use SkyFlow by accessing 127.0.0.1:8000 on your web browser (e.g., Chrome).

-## Live demo

-You can find a running system to test at [callforcode.mybluemix.net](http://callforcode.mybluemix.net/)

 ## Authors

 * **Wooil Kim**